St David's Church, Llanddewi Brefi: Inscribed Stones

-The church contains a number of items of historical significance, including an Ogham inscribed stone which stands in the tower, that was perhaps the tombstone of a Pelagian Christian.
-Another is the Idnert Stone, of which only two-fifths exists today, as it was broken up in the 19th century to repair the nave's west wall.
-Fortunately, Edward Lluyd, having seen the Idnert Stone in 1698, made a copy of it, which reads:"hic iacet idnert filivs iacobi qui occisvs fvit propter predam sancti david"["Here lies Idnert son of Jacobus who was slain because of the plunder of the Sanctuary of David"]An Ox horn was kept in the Chancel for several centuries, the remains of which are now kept at the Welsh Folk Museum, St Fagans.
+An Ox horn was kept in the Chancel for several centuries, the remains of which are now kept at the Welsh Folk Museum, St Fagans.
 There are two traditions linked to the horn, the first of which is told in the following Welsh verse:"Llanddewi Brefi fraith,Lle brefodd yr ŷch naw gwaithNes hollti Craif y Foelallt."["Mottled-hued Llanddewi Brefi,Where the ox lowed nine times,Splitting open Foelallt's rock."]The story goes that one of two oxen employed to carry stones to build the church died from being overworked, at which point the other bellowed nine times, its cries so loud and mournful that Foelallt Hill was consequently split open.
 The second tradition claims the horn came from a monster, "the plague of the country", which was vanquished by St David.